-Learn how Juneau Alaska was discovered with a gold strike, how it got its name, and how it became the capital of Alaska.
+Learn how Juneau Alaska came about because of a gold strike, how it got its name, and how it became the capital of Alaska.

-While there isn't a lot known about the origin of the name Gastineau, it may have been named for an English civil engineer and surveyor named John Gastineau.
+While there isn't much known about the origin of the name Gastineau, history reveals an English civil engineer and surveyor named John Gastineau.

-The two ended up at Snow Slide Gulch in the Gastineau Channel where they hit pay dirt in a stream that was later named Gold Creek.
+The two ended up at Snow Slide Gulch in the Gastineau Channel where they hit pay dirt in a stream later named Gold Creek.
 The two packed out 150 pounds of gold.

 Returning later, the two set up a mining camp.